Erangolan/feeds-monitor-service/README.md

 in the last minute, if so, it loggs that we are in normal state, otherwise it loggs warning message.

-Additionally, we have 2 routes: <br />
+Additionally, we have another 2 routes: <br />

 /"state" - This route shows the last log of the system(Warning message or Back to normal). <br />
 /"info" - This route shows the last timestamp a feed file was received for each robot in our DB.